-Computational Analyses in Protein Engineering
+Computational Protein Design

 Modeling and Optimization of Directed Evolution Protocols

-Analysis & Redesign of Biological Pathways and Networks
+Reconstruction, Analysis, & Redesign of Metabolic Pathways

 Computational Procedures for Strain Optimization Using Stoichiometric Models of Metabolism